CookieCat45/AHIT-APRandomizer/README.md

 5. In the `HatinTime_AP` folder, navigate to `Binaries/Win64` and create a new file: `steam_appid.txt`.
 In this new text file, input the number `253230` on the first line.
 6. Create a shortcut of `HatinTimeGame.exe` from that folder and move it to wherever you'd like.
 You will use this shortcut to open the Archipelago-compatible version of A Hat in Time.
 7. Download a release of the mod.
 Go to `HatinTime_AP/HatinTimeGame/Mods` (if the `Mods` folder doesn't exist, create it) and move the `APRandomizer` folder into it.
 8. Start up the game using your new shortcut.
+Go to the game's settings and make sure "Enable Developer Console" is checked.

 When you create a new save file, you should be prompted to enter your slot name, password, and AP server address:port after loading into the Spaceship.

+# Info
+This mod, at the moment, is entirely proof-of-concept.
+There will likely be many bugs, impossible seeds, and other issues.
+Regardless, you can still set it up and play if you are curious or wish to help with beta-testing.